Some believe the battle for Earth has already begun.

 “We wanted to take the best of today’s technological advances to make this big sprawling yarn vivid and exciting for people and so we threw everything into it,” added audio director Jim Meskimen.

+Jim Marrs is an award-winning journalist and author.
+After graduating from the University of North Texas with a degree in journalism, Marrs worked for and owned several Texas newspapers before becoming an independent journalist/author.
 Marrs is the author of the New York Times bestsellers, Crossfire: The Plot That Killed Kennedy, the basis for the Oliver Stone film JFK, and Rule by Secrecy.
 His in-depth overview of the UFO phenomenon, Alien Agenda, is the bestselling non-fiction book on UFOs in the world, having been translated into several foreign languages.
-He is a frequent guest on nationwide radio talk-show programs and television programs.
+He is a frequent guest on several nationwide radio talk-show programs and television programs.
+You can find more about Jim on his website at jimmarrs.com.